Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Proof of Theorem Proof of Theorem 2.3

-We now start by showing convergence in f.d.d. for Theorem \ref{t1}.
+We now start by showing convergence in f.d.d. for Theorem~\ref{t1}.
 However, to reduce notation and simplify the presentation, we only prove convergence of the one-dimensional distributions for some fixed $t>0$.
-The extension to f.d.d. in all three cases follows easily using the Cramer-Wold device (see for example Theorem 3.9.5 in \cite{durrett2010probability}).
+The extension to f.d.d. in all three cases follows easily using the Cram\'er--Wold device; see, e.g., Theorem 3.9.5 in~\cite{durrett2010probability}.

-Also without loss of generality we use $n^{-H}A_{\lfloor nt\rfloor}$ instead of the linear interpolation $n^{-H}A_{nt}$ since they differ by at most $n^{-H}\eta_\aa(k)$ which goes a.s. to $0$ as $n\to\ff$.
+Also without loss of generality we use $n^{-H}A_{\lfloor nt\rfloor}$ instead of the linear interpolation $n^{-H}A_{nt}$ since they differ by at most $n^{-H}\eta _\alpha(k)$ which goes a.s. to $0$ as $n\to\infty$.